top of page

 traɪ aʊə ɡraʊnd breɪkɪŋ kəʊd mæpɪŋ tuːl

 Phonics is the understanding of the relationship between letters and phonemes (speech sounds) in words.
-It has become synonymous with one-size-fit-all phonics programmes and yet it should simply be
+It has become synonymous with one-size-fit-all phonics programmes.

 Phoneme-to-grapheme mapping is used for spelling (speech-to-print), while grapheme-to-phoneme mapping is key for decoding (print-to-speech)—just one part of learning to read.
 HOW they are supported to achieve orthographic mapping matters enormously.
 1 in 4 can't read when they leave primary school in England.
 Let's change that!